-When getting started in the music production world, one of the first things to do is to get comfortable with the concept of sound frequency.
-Sound frequencies make up the sonic colour palette that sound engineers and producers use to create, mix and master with.
+When getting started in the music production world, one of the first things to do is to get comfortable with the concept of sound frequency and the frequency of sound waves.
+Sound frequencies make up the sonic color palette that sound engineers and producers use to create, mix, and master.

 Anyone involved in the production of music, at the least, should understand the basics of sound frequency and how it works.
 Every record you have heard or danced to is made up of a collection of sound frequencies.
-Music itself is just a collection of sound frequencies that sound good together.
+The music itself is just a collection of sound frequencies that sound good together.
 In this article, you will learn what a sound frequency is and how it works.
-You will also learn about the frequency spectrum, and how to train ears to identify certain sound frequencies.
+You will also learn about the frequency spectrum, the frequency of sound waves, and how to train ears to identify certain sound frequencies.

 Note: We are going to leave out the science and focus on sound frequency as it relates to music production.